 An unforeseen side-effect of the virus is that working from home, long the fantasy of the oppressed commuter, has been thrust upon us.
 Vast swathes of the corporate world went from boardroom to kitchen and bedroom overnight, and – much to the surprise of cynical CEOs worldwide who assumed working from home was an elaborate ploy to spend the day in bed – it worked.
-Companies like Facebook are already looking at making these changes permanent and a hybrid working structure is looking less like a pipe dream and more like an unavoidable reality.
+Many companies are looking at making these changes permanent and a hybrid working structure is becoming a reality.
 Great news for some, but for those in cramped flat shares and with small children, a mixed blessing at best.

 Do we need everyone in the office?
 Clearly not.
 Should we ditch our office space?
 Probably not just yet.
 With social distancing affecting all aspects of our lives, it’s more important than ever to have spacious offices where employees can keep their distance.
 It seems almost inevitable that demand for corporate spaces will drop in the long term, but humans are by their very nature social creatures, and it seems likely that most companies will retain office space for the foreseeable future.